hey-api/openapi-ts/docs/openapi-ts/plugins/zod.md

 # Zod

 ::: warning
-Zod plugin is in development.
-You can follow the updates and provide feedback on [GitHub](https://github.com/hey-api/openapi-ts/issues/876).
+This feature is in development! :tada: Try it out and provide feedback on [GitHub](https://github.com/hey-api/openapi-ts/issues/876).
 :::

 [Zod](https://zod.dev/) is a TypeScript-first schema validation library with static type inference.